 Better Chances for Approval

 Many businesses use credit scores to determine whether to approve your application.
 When you have a poor credit score, there's a greater chance your applications will be denied because creditors may consider you to be a risky borrower.
-With an excellent credit score, you have a much better chance of being approved since your credit history shows you've borrowed responsibly in the past.
+You have a much better chance of being approved with an excellent credit score, since your credit history shows that you've borrowed responsibly in the past.

-Outside those circumstances, you’ll find it’s much easier to apply for credit cards and loans when you have an excellent credit score.
-However, you can quickly ruin an excellent credit score by making too many credit applications—especially in a short period of time.
+Outside those circumstances, you'll find that it's much easier to apply for credit cards and loans when you have an excellent credit score.
+However, you can quickly ruin an excellent credit score by making too many credit applications, especially in a short period of time.